 New around these parts?
 Feel free to do a little blog stalking here.
 (It’s okay, we all do it)

-I’d love to hire you to take my photo.
+I hear that you take professional photos; I’d love to hire you to take my photo.
 Where can I get more info?

 What camera equipment do you use?